syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 //Opens an existing PowerPoint presentation. using (IPresentation pptxDoc = Presentation.Open(new FileStream("Sample.pptx", FileMode.Open)))
 {
-	//Gets the first slide from the PowerPoint presentation.
+	//Get the first slide from the PowerPoint presentation.
 	ISlide slide = pptxDoc.Slides[0];

-	//Gets the first shape of the slide.
+	//Get the first shape of the slide.
 	IShape shape = slide.Shapes[0] as IShape;

-	//Modifies the text of the shape.
+	//Modify the text of the shape.
 	if (shape.TextBody.Text == "Company History")
 		shape.TextBody.Text = "Company Profile";
-	//Saves the PowerPoint Presentation as stream.
-	using (FileStream outputStream = new FileStream("Output.pptx", FileMode.Create))
+	//Save the PowerPoint Presentation as a stream. using (FileStream outputStream = new FileStream("Output.pptx", FileMode.Create)) {
-	{
 		pptxDoc.Save(outputStream);